hamzaakyildiz/Linear-optimization/README.md

 # Linear-optimization
-Find the optimal solution in a given linear system
+Find the optimal solution in a given linear system by simplex method

-# Input Format
-* first line = first integer is number of constraints (m), second integer is number of variables (n)
+## The System should have following conditions
-* second line = the vector of objective function (c)
+*  the objective is minimization
-* next n^th line with n columns is the constraint matrix (A)
-* n+1^th column is (b) matrix
+*  variables are non-negative
-* All constraints are smaller or equal to
+*  constraints are less than or equal to type with non-negative right-hand sides
+*  simplex algorithm converges to a solution.

+## Input Format
+The first number in .txt files gives the number of constraints 𝑚 and second number gives the number of variables 𝑛.
+Then, there is a 1 × 𝑛 matrix which gives the cost vector 𝑐.
+Finally, there is an 𝑚 × (𝑛 + 1) matrix which represents the augmented matrix [𝐴|𝑏].